 - sewers (gravity sewer, vacuum line, forcemain).

 - pumping stations.

 - communal septic tanks and/or tile fields.

 - sewage treatment plants.

-- · lagoon systems.
+- lagoon systems.

 - facilities for the disposal or utilization of biosolids.

 - flow equalization facility.

-- storage (e.g. for combined sewage overflow).
+- storage (e.g., for combined sewage overflow).

-The development and implementation of a project proceeding through the MCEA will often involve additional work and activities incidental to the primary purpose of the project but which must be included in the project.
+The development and implementation of a project proceeding through the MCEA will often involve additional work and activities incidental to the primary purpose of the project but which must be included in the project unless exempt from the EAA.
 These may include, for example:

-- construction of new facilities or additions to existing facilities such as settling or aeration tanks, incinerators and buildings. - acquisition of additional land to house the facilities, either at existing sites or new locations. - extension and/or widening of existing sewer easement or utility corridor. - acquisition of additional land to maintain the appropriate "buffer zones" between adjacent uses and the treatment facilities.
+- construction of new facilities or additions to existing facilities such as settling or aeration tanks and buildings. - extension and/or widening of existing sewer easement or utility corridor.